darrylwest/simple-node-logger/README.md

 #### Logger

 It's easy to extend any one of the log methods at the instance level.
-Here is an example of overrideing the error log to send a socket message:
+Here is an example of overriding the error log to send a socket message:

 ```
 var log = new require('simple-node-logger').createSimpleLogger(),